Particular/docs.particular.net/samples/servicecontrol/adapter-asb-multi-namespace/sample.md

 snippet: SCSideConfig

-Because the ServiceControl has been installed under a non-default instance name (`Particular.ServiceControl.ASB`) the control queue name needs to be overridden in the adapter configuration:
+Since ServiceControl has been installed under a non-default instance name (`Particular.ServiceControl.ASB`) the control queue name needs to be overridden in the adapter configuration:

 snippet: ControlQueueOverride

-Because Shipping and Sales use different namespaces the adapter has to be configured to properly route retried messages:
+Shipping and Sales use different namespaces, therefore the adapter has to be configured to properly route retried messages:

 snippet: UseNamespaceHeader